thaiandinh/Stock-Market-Analysis-using-Python/README.md

-Stockprediction using Python
+ 	In this project, I will download information about some stocks from Yahoo Finance .
-In this project, I will download information about some stocks from Yahoo Finance . and then  I will explore and visualize the data tosee how the stocks perfomed overtime, how they are correlated with each other.
+	and then  I will explore and visualize the data tosee how the stocks perfomed overtime, how they are correlated with each other.
 	Next , I will perform risk analysis using VAR(value at risk) method.
 	Lastly , I will do Monte Carlo simulations to predict how the stock can perform in the future

 	#Import some packages
         	import pandas as pd